What is Demodex blepharitis (DB)?

 three illustrated demodex mites outlined with red three illustrated demodex mites in red

-• It’s estimated that approximately 25 million eye care patients in the US suffer from Demodex blepharitis, and most don’t know they have it3,4
+• It’s estimated that approximately 25 million eye care patients suffer from Demodex blepharitis, and most don’t know they have it3,4

 • Common signs of Demodex blepharitis include redness, inflammation, and itching along the eyelid base1,2